Supreme Court Hears Case Asking: Who's A Boss?

-The Supreme Court heard arguments today in a case that asks, when it comes to harassment in the workplace, who is a supervisor?
-The definition is important.
-As NPR's Nina Totenberg reports, employers are automatically liable for damages, in most cases, where a supervisor harasses a subordinate.
+The U.S. Supreme Court heard arguments Monday in a case that asks the justices to define who is a "supervisor" when the issue is harassment in the workplace.
+The definition is important because employers are automatically liable for damages in most cases in which a supervisor harasses a subordinate.

-NINA TOTENBERG, BYLINE: At the center of today's case were allegations of racial harassment brought by Maetta Vance, an African-American kitchen assistant at Ball State University in Indiana.
-The Federal Appeals court for the 7th Circuit in the Midwest threw the case out because the alleged harasser did not have the power to hire, fire or discipline anyone.
-That definition of a supervisor is narrower than the definition used by most appeals courts or by the EEOC, the federal agency charged with enforcing employment discrimination laws.
-And so Vance appealed to the Supreme Court, represented by University of Virginia law professor Dan Ortiz.
+The federal appeals court for the 7th Circuit, in the Midwest, threw the case out because the alleged harasser did not have the power to hire, fire or discipline anyone.
+The 7th Circuit's definition of a supervisor is narrower than that used by some other appeals courts and by the Equal Employment Opportunity Commission, the federal agency charged with enforcing employment discrimination laws.
+So, after losing in the 7th Circuit, Vance appealed her case to the Supreme Court.

 At Monday's argument, Vance's lawyer, Daniel Ortiz, was first up to the lectern, telling the court that the proper definition of a supervisor is someone who directs another employee's daily activities.
 Chief Justice John Roberts interjected with a hypothetical: Suppose five people work together, and the employer has a rule that the senior employee gets to pick the music that's going to play all day long.
 The senior employee knows that one of the other employees doesn't like country music, so he tells her, "If you don't date me, it's going to be country music all day long."
 Does that make the senior employee the supervisor?

 Lawyer Ortiz replied that that action might not qualify as severe enough.

 That prompted Justice Antonin Scalia to change the hypothetical: Suppose the music is hard rock instead of country.